ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The Lite plan is free,
 but limits you to a maximum of 1 GB of data storage.
 Limits also apply to the provisioned throughput capacity for lookups, writes, and queries.

+Storage usage is checked daily.
+If you have exceeded your storage limit, HTTP requests to the account receive a 402 status code with the error message, "Account has exceeded its data usage quota.
+An upgrade to a paid plan is required."
+A banner also appears in the dashboard to inform you.
+You can still read and delete data.
+However, to write new data, you must either upgrade to a paid account or delete data and wait until the next check runs for your account to be reactivated.

 During a daily check, if you exceed the data storage limit, the following message appears, "402 Over
 Quota: Account has exceeded its data usage quota.
 An upgrade to a paid plan is required."
 In addition, a banner alert appears in the Cloudant Dashboard.
 You can still read and delete data.
 However, to write new data, you must either upgrade to a paid account or delete data and wait until the next